Beyond Maximum Likelihood: Variational Inequality Estimation for Generalized Linear Models: Background and Problem Setup

-where $\bbeta = (\beta_0,\dots,\beta_{d}) \in \mathbb{R}^{d+1}$ is the coefficient vector with the intercept term.
-GLMs include many classical models as special cases.
-For instance, logistic regression corresponds to a GLM with a binomial distribution and a logit link, while Poisson regression corresponds to a GLM with a Poisson distribution and a logarithm link function.
+where $\bbeta=(\beta_0,\dots,\beta_d)\in\R^{d+1}$ is the coefficient vector including an intercept.
+Classical examples include logistic regression with a binomial distribution and logit link, and Poisson regression with a Poisson distribution and logarithmic link.

-A standard approach for estimating $\bbeta$ is the MLE, which maximizes the log-likelihood of the observed data.
-Given a statistical model with probability density (or mass) function $p(y;\bbeta)$ and a dataset $\{y^i\}_{i=1}^N$, the MLE is defined as
+\paragraph{Maximum likelihood estimation.} A standard approach for estimating $\bbeta$ is maximum likelihood estimation (MLE).
+Given a model with density (or mass) function $p(y;\bbeta)$ and observations $\{y^i\}_{i=1}^N$, the MLE minimizes the empirical negative log-likelihood (NLL),